luiscruz/course_sustainableSE/src/Blogpost.md

 - Teams required higher sustained CPU utilisation and power draw.
 - Teams received substantially more network data during calls.

 All differences were statistically significant with large effect sizes.
 Although the absolute energy per session is small at the individual level, video conferencing operates at a global scale.
 Having this in mind, even small per-session increases add up across millions of daily meetings, which means that platform selection has measurable environmental implications.
 Our findings suggest that, under the tested configuration, Google Meet is the more energy-efficient option for desktop browser-based video calls.

+Although we were able to obtain significant results, it is important to acknowledge the limitations encountered throughout the experiments.
+Meetings exceeding 60 minutes had to be restarted due to subscription restrictions on Google Meet, which introduced the possibility of human error.
+Additionally, hardware constraints, limited the simulation to five participants per platform, which may not accurately represent larger, real-world meeting scenarios.

-Future work could evaluate:
+We suggest that the Future work could evaluate:
 - Real webcam input instead of synthetic streams
 - Longer meeting durations
 - Multiple hardware configurations
 - Mobile devices
 - Multi-participant scaling effects

-Limitations
- - We were unable to run all the experiments in a single session because Google Teams required a premium subscription for meetings longer than 60 minutes.
-After each 60-minute session, we had to start a new meeting.
-This introduced a human error within the experiments.
- - Due to hardware limitations, we were only able to simulate five participants on each platform.
-A more realistic scenario would involve a larger number of participants instead just five.
 ---
 ## 8. Replication

 The full replication package is available at: GH url